yankh764/rsync-helper/README.md

 2. Each line has 700 bytes (700 characters) limit and for a full configured section
 there is limit for 1000 characters.
 3. Each program name in the ```CleaningCommands``` can consists of maximum 200 characters
 and each one of its argument has a buffer for maximum 100 bytes.
+4. Since the program is most likely to be executed using a non-root user the ```DirsToClean```
+section has a limitation of deleting only the directories that the user is permited to delete.

 ## Latest Updates
 1. Simplified the syntax of the configuration file a little bit.